 While some close family or friends may be welcome, not every visitor is helpful in the immediate postpartum period.
 You’re only in the hospital for a short time, so it’s okay to set boundaries and ask others to wait until you’re home.
 Below are the key things to consider before saying yes to hospital visits.

-As a childbirth educator, doula, and postpartum expert, I’ve seen firsthand how much boundaries and rest support a new mother’s recovery.
+As a childbirth educator, doula, and postpartum expert, I’ve seen firsthand how much rest, privacy, and clear boundaries can support a new mother’s recovery.

 What to Think About Before Having Visitors at the Hospital